Leading Core Lab for Spine Trials

 - Published over 90 imaging-related papers and book chapters

-- Overseen development of more than 50 spine-related imaging charters
+- Managed development of more than 50 spine-related imaging charters

 - Reviewer for eight leading journals including Spine and The Spine Journal

 - Fellowship-trained neuroradiologist with over 30 years of clinical experience, including 17 years as a Neuroradiology Section Chief